 2 or 3.
-The PGW-C/SMF currently supporting the PDN connection or the new PGW-C/SMF taking over the PDN connection may send an Update Bearer Request (or a Create Bearer Request or a Delete Bearer Request) towards the ePDG, either immediately or only when the PGW-C/SMF needs to send signalling (Create, Update or Delete Bearer Request) towards the ePDG, including the PGW Change Info IE. The PGW Change Info IE shall contain the new S2b PGW IP address for control plane.4.
-Same as step 4 of Figure 31.3A-1, with the ePDG including in the Create Session Request the new S5/S8 PGW-C/SMF IP address received in the PGW Change Info.
+The PGW-C/SMF currently supporting the PDN connection or the new PGW-C/SMF taking over the PDN connection may send an Update Bearer Request (or a Create Bearer Request or a Delete Bearer Request) towards the ePDG, either immediately or only when the PGW-C/SMF needs to send signalling (Create, Update or Delete Bearer Request) towards the ePDG, including the PGW Change Info IE. The PGW Change Info IE shall contain the new S2b PGW IP address for control plane.
+The PGW-C/SMF may also include the Sender F-TEID for Control Plane IE containing a new S2b PGW F-TEID for control plane.
+The Create/Update/Delete Bearer Response message shall be sent over S2b using the new S2b PGW TEID for control plane received in the Sender F-TEID for Control Plane IE, if any, otherwise using the S2b PGW TEID for control plane earlier assigned to the PDN connection.

+NOTE 1: The ePDG needs not know whether the Create/Update/Delete Bearer Request is originated by the same (step 2a) or a new (step 2b) PGW-C/SMF from the PGW-C/SMF Set.

+NOTE 2: When establishing a PDN connection with a PGW-C/SMF of a PGW-C/SMF set, the PGW S2b TEID for control plane that the PGW-C/SMF assigns in the PGW S2b F-TEID for control plane needs not be unique within the PGW-C/SMF set.
+When the Create/Update/Delete Bearer Request is originated by the new PGW-C/SMF (step 2b), the new PGW-C/SMF can provide a new S2b PGW F-TEID for control plane in the Sender F-TEID for Control Plane IE including the TEID with which it expects to receive the Create/Update/Delete Bearer Response.
+This new S2b PGW F-TEID for control plane can be a same or different F-TEID than the S2b PGW F-TEID for control plane assigned in the subsequent Create Session Response in step 5.

+4. Same as step 4 of Figure 31.3A-1, with the ePDG including in the Create Session Request the new S5/S8 PGW-C/SMF IP address received in the PGW Change Info.

 5. Same as step 5 of Figure 31.3A-1.